Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Dashlane also offers dark web monitoring that sends real-time notifications if your information is detected on dangerous sites.

-Winner: Dashlane wins security because it combines top-level encryption with a VPN and dark web monitoring.
+Winner: 1Password wins security because it combines top-level encryption with a 34-character Secret Key for an extra layer of protection.

 Dashlane vs. 1Password: 2FA